qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

 Hillshade
 ---------
-Given a Digital Terrain Model in input calculates the hillshade raster layer.
+Calculates the hillshade raster layer given a Digital Terrain Model in input .

 The shading of the layer is calculated according to the sun position: you have the options to change both the horizontal angle (azimuth) and the vertical angle